anitagraham/refinerycms-testimonials/readme.md

 ## Changes to Layout Templates

+See Enabling Custome Layout Templates in this [refinery guide](http://refinerycms.com/guides/using-custom-view-or-layout-templates]

+To override the standard refinery application layout do rake refinery:override view=layouts/application

+This will create the file app/views/layouts/application.html.erb

 To display testimonials add `<%= yield :testimonials %>` in a layout template.
 For example, in application.html.erb